tf2-team/tf2-corp-platform/src/aio/raws/architect.md

 - Incidents are deduplicated, correlated, linked to evidence/runbooks, and durably audited.
 - The default response loop completes `detect -> safety check -> dry-run -> verify/escalate`.
 - Prohibited actions are proven rejected; no broad mutation RBAC exists.
-- Live action is absent by default.
-A signed dry-run-only safety decision is an acceptable P0 result.
+- Live action is absent from the current P0 baseline.
+The signed dry-run decision remains authoritative until the planned later live-remediation transition satisfies every gate.
 - Controlled replay tests reproduce detection, routing, recommendation, verification, audit, and escalation.
 - At least one authenticated controlled event traverses the deployed EKS production wiring with real Prometheus/Grafana, notification, persistence, and verification adapters; replay-only success is insufficient.
 - The production image and rendered manifests prove that test adapters/fixtures are absent from runtime packaging and that every enabled value has a recorded configuration or evidence source.